architolk/ea2rdf/README.md

 Using the -ea option, the engine will expect an EA database, without the option, a more generic approach is used.

+**NOTE**: using the -ea option, by default the encoding is set to Windows encoding!
+This can be overriden by adding the -0 option directly after the -ea option.

 ## Dependency:

 This application depends on the jackcess library which should be installed using `mvn clean install` from a local copy of the jackcess sources.